sav-norem/redis_vectorsearch/README.md

 # A Redis Vector Search Demo

 Using the RedisVL library, I'm building out a simple vector search demo.
+I'll be taking a dataset of anime from [Kaggle](https://www.kaggle.com/code/yasminebenj/anime-reviews) and vectorizing both the main poster image and the description.
+I'll then be able to search over the dataset using text and see either the closest image or the closest description to the text I entered.

 ### Usage
-If you want to run the search over anime posters, you'll need to first get the anime dataset for yourself from [Kaggle](https://www.kaggle.com/code/yasminebenj/anime-reviews) since I ain't about to get in trouble for redistributing that data (but all it requires is an email to download, and I have included the test data which is the first 10 rows) and put it in the project folder*
+If you want to run the search over anime posters, you'll need to first get the anime dataset for yourself from [Kaggle](https://www.kaggle.com/code/yasminebenj/anime-reviews) - it requires is an email to download, but it's free.

 You'll also need a Redis connection, with the two easiest options presented below.